 Bangalore is also the center of several well known and reputed universities in computer science and business majors.

-Best Places to visit in Bangalore
+Best things to do in Bangalore

 So now that you know a bit more about the city, let’s take a look at the best places to visit in Bangalore.